Tone Mapping

 Methods

-The first two use local operator that adjust the pixels in dependence to their surrounding.
+The first three methods use local operator that adjust the pixels in dependence to their surrounding.
 This will produce a vivid, contrast image thanks to its high dynamic range color separation.
 The results will often have more painting-like feel and certain wow factor.
 They work best on typical HDR images with lots of details and varying high contrast changes such as landscape, skies etc..
-They will not perform well for images with a large smooth surfaces or very subtle gradients where they could enhance a picture noise.

 The last three are global operators with a fast local tone mapping that mostly adjust the image as a whole.
 The result is smooth, photographic images.
-They perform well in any situation if the goal is to produce a realistic image especially foir further image processing.
+They perform well in any situation if the goal is to produce a realistic image especially for further image processing.

 Eye Catching